 I’ve been on the “Best Doctors in America” list each year since 2010, and received multiple research awards, including the Harry Weaver Neuroscience Scholar award from the National Multiple Sclerosis Society.
 I’ve been keynote speaker at international neurology and multiple sclerosis symposia, and published over 95 peer reviewed papers in academic journals such as The Journal of Clinical Investigation, Annals of Neurology, Proceedings of the National Academy of Sciences of the United States of America, Lancet Neurology and Nature Immunology.

 My professional memberships include the American Academy of Neurology, the American Association of Immunologists, the American Neurological Association, the Henry Kunkel Society (an honorary society for immunologists) and the American Medical Association.
 I’m a director of the Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS).
 I serve on the ACTRIMS Program and Nominating committees, and organize and chair its annual Neurology Resident Summit and the annual Young Investigator Summit.
-I chaired the scientific program committee for MSVirtual2020, the largest academic meeting on MS research in the world, and chair the Scientific Program Committee.
+At ACTRIMS 2021, I will be a plenary speaker, giving the Kenneth P. Johnson Memorial Lecture.
+I chaired the scientific program committee for MSVirtual2020, the largest academic meeting on MS research in the world, and I was chair of the Canada Foundation for Innovation- Expert Committee on Neurosciences in 2020.
 I previously co-chaired the Clinical Neuroimmunology and Brain Tumors (CNBT) Study Section, which is part of the NIH Center for Scientific Review.

 - Named to “Best Doctors” in America list